Organ pipe mud dauber

 The organ pipe mud dauber (Trypoxylon politum) is a predatory wasp in the family Crabronidae.
-It is fairly large, ranging from 3.9–5.1 cm, and has been recorded to fly from May to September.
+It is fairly large, ranging from 3.9 to 5.1 cm, and has been recorded to fly from May to September.
 Females and males are similar in colour, a shiny black, with the end part of the back leg being pale yellow to white.

 The organ pipe mud dauber gets its name from the distinctive shape and composition of its nests.
 It is native to eastern North America.

 Organ pipe mud daubers are also an exceedingly docile species of wasp, and generally beneficial to have around, as they serve to keep spider populations down; larvae feed on living paralyzed spiders.

 Distribution and habitat

-The organ pipe mud dauber ranges from Southeastern Canada to the Eastern United States Mud daubers use tree holes or the underside of bridges to construct their nests out of mud.
+The organ pipe mud dauber ranges from Southeastern Canada to the Eastern United States They use tree holes or the underside of bridges to construct their nests out of mud.
 Nest site choice usually depends on three specifications - a smooth, vertical surface with ample shade and rainfall protection, a source of mud nearby, and an adjacent forest.
 The females form long mud tubes consisting of multiple cells, which they fortify with paralyzed spiders.
 The female then lays an egg in each cell and leaves the nest; once the eggs hatch, the larvae feed on the spiders.
 The larvae then pupate until they become adults.
 A female can either build a new nest, use an abandoned one, challenge another female making one to claim it as her own, or (on rare occasions) enter a freshly constructed one and remove the egg to replace it with her own.
 The female typically constructs five or six pipes in a cluster, either side-by-side or on top of each other.
 When pipes are added in layers, the survivability of the freshly hatched adults decreases, as they must chew their way out of a pipe to emerge.
-The more pipes clustered on top of one another, the less successful the new mud daubers are going to be to chew their way out alive.
+The more pipes clustered on top of one another, the less successful the new organ pipe mud daubers are going to be to chew their way out alive.
 A newly hatched adult female usually begins building her new nest within 48 hours of leaving her birth nest.